 Depending on the results of that test, you may be scheduled to conduct a sleep study.
 Sleep studies are often conducted at home and require you to wear a small medical device that tracks your rest and breathing.
 The following day, you return the device to your medical office to interpret the results.

-If these tests indicate that you have sleep apnea, your medical provider will discuss your treatment options.
-There are several available options that may be right for you.
+If these tests indicate that you have sleep apnea, your medical provider will discuss your treatment options with you to find the one that may be right for you.